IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 ![js\_lab1\_app\_side\_by\_side\_perf\_test.png](images/js_lab1_app_side_by_side_perf_test.png)

-> **Note** Profiling the node.js code is currently not working an [issue](https://github.com/eclipse/codewind-node-profiler/issues/5) is opened on the github repo for the codewind node.js profiler extension.
+> **NOTE:** Profiling the node.js code is currently not working an [issue](https://github.com/eclipse/codewind-node-profiler/issues/5) is opened on the github repo for the codewind node.js profiler extension.